Mukti (newspaper)

-Mukti was one of the important weekly newspaper of Purulia of West Bengal.
+Mukti was a weekly newspaper in Purulia, West Bengal, India.
 It started publishing in 1925 from the Purulia town and later from the eastern manbhum district of then Bihar.
 It was published as a part of "Silpashram", a Gandhian Ashram.
 This newspaper has great importance in representing the local history from in its inception.

 Editors

 These peoples have been editors of 'Mukti'.